-- 3.35 Tees Valley Combined Authority is its own Accountable Body for all funds received from government and is the Accountable Body for the Local Enterprise Partnership.
+- 3.29 Tees Valley Combined Authority is its own Accountable Body for all funds received from government and is the Accountable Body for the Local Enterprise Partnership.
 The Chair of the Local Enterprise Partnership is a non-voting member of the Combined Authority Cabinet.
-Non-voting members of the Cabinet provide advice and guidance during the decision-making process. - 3.36 The Tees Valley Combined Authority Constitution December 2020(click here) sets out the basis of how decisions will be taken within our Combined Authority, in keeping with principles of democracy and transparency and with effective and efficient decision-making.
-As detailed in previous sections, the Constitution was reviewed in 2019 to ensure that it is up to date and takes on board the changes relating to the Local Enterprise Partnership as a result of the national Local Enterprise Partnership review.
-The Constitution is reviewed at least annually to ensure it remains up to date. - 3.37 In summary, our decision-making process and governance for the Tees Valley Investment Fund as set out in the Tees Valley Ten-Year Investment Plan 2019-29 is as follows:
+Non-voting members of the Cabinet provide advice and guidance during the decision-making process. - 3.30 The Tees Valley Combined Authority Constitution (click here) sets out the basis of how decisions will be taken within our Combined Authority, in keeping with principles of democracy and transparency and with effective and efficient decision-making.
+The Constitution was reviewed in 2022 to ensure that it is up to date and takes on board the changes relating to the Local Enterprise Partnership as a result of the national requirements for LEP Integration.
+The Constitution is reviewed at least annually to ensure it remains up to date. - 3.31 In summary, our decision-making process and governance for the Tees Valley Investment Fund as set out in the Tees Valley Ten-Year Investment Plan 2019-29 is as follows: